-Objective set by government for Community Watershed Regulation FPPR Section 8.2 Strategy There are no designated community watersheds under this FSP.
-The Holder of this FSP will not harvest or construct road within a designated community watershed.
+Objective set by government for Community Watershed 10

+Regulation FPPR Section 8.2 0 nated community watersheds under this FSP.
+The Holder of this of this or construct road within a designated community watershed.

-4.2.7 Objectives set by government for Wildlife and Biodiversity (FPPR Sections 9 & 9.1)
+4.2.7 Objectives set by government for wildlife and biodiversity (FPPR Sections 9 & 9.1)

-Objective set by government for Wildlife and Biodiversity Regulation FPPR Section 9 and 9.1 Objective Objectives set by government for wildlife and biodiversity - landscape level - Objective 9 The objective set by government for wildlife and biodiversity at the landscape level is, without unduly reducing the supply of timber from British Columbia's forests and to the extent practicable, to design areas on which timber harvesting is to be carried out that resemble, both spatially and temporally, the patterns of natural disturbance that occur within the landscape.
-Objectives set by government for wildlife and biodiversity - stand leve - Objective 9.1 The objective set by government for wildlife and biodiversity at the stand level is, without unduly reducing the supply of timber from British Columbia's forests, to retain wildlife trees.
-Practice Requirement Default The Holder of the FSP will undertake to comply with the default practice requirements outlined in section 64 and 65 of the FPPR.
-The Holder of the FSP will undertake to comply with the default practice requirements outlined in section 66 and 67 of the FPPR.
-Where possible WTRAs will maximize overlap with other reso values such as the protection of Western yew tree patches, H Traditional Forest Features and aquatic habitat reserves.
-It is AAHGs intent to overlap stand level biodiversity with areas established for the protection of landscape level biodiversity (e.g. forest reserves).
-Applicable to FDU 1 and FDU 2
+Objective set by go vernment for Wildlife and Biodiversity Regulation FPPR Section 9 and 9 .1 Objective Objectives set by gove level - Objective 9 ernment for wildlife and biodiversity - landscape landscape level is, wit British Columbia's fore areas on which timber overnment for wildlife and biodiversity at the hout unduly reducing the supply of timber from ests and to the extent practicable, to design harvesting is to be carried out that resemble, porally, the patterns of natural disturbance that cape.
+Objectives set by gove - Objective 9.1 ernment for wildlife and biodiversity - stand level stand level is, without overnment for wildlife and biodiversity at the unduly reducing the supply of timber from ests, to retain wildlife trees.
+Practice Requirement Default for FDU 1 and FDU 2 will undertake to comply with the default outlined in section 64, 65, 66 and 67 of the Other commitments including guidance on (WTRAs) is provided i - Guidelines for Mana possible WTRAs will n such as the protection Traditional Forest Fea AAHGs intent to overla direction around stand level biodiversity establishing Wildlife Tree Retention Areas n the FSP Supporting Document, Appendix 2 ging Stand Level Biodiversity.
+Where naximize overlap with other resource values of Western yew tree patches, Haida tures and aquatic habitat reserves.
+It is not ap stand level biodiversity with areas tection of landscape level biodiversity (e.g.

-4.2.8 Objectives set by government for Visual Resources (GAR 7(2))
+4.2.8 Objectives set by government for visual resources (GAR 7(2))

-Objective set by government for Visual Resources Regulation and Objectives Scenic Areas and corresponding Visual Quality Objectives were established (mapping consolidated for TSA and TFLs) on December 22, 2005.
-Result 1.1 The Holder will, when constructing a road or harvesting timber in a scenic area established through GAR s.7(2) on December 22, 2005, do so in a manner consistent with: (i) the established Visual Quality Objective (VQO) for visual quality polygon(s) in a scenic area using good visual design and be assessed at the landform scale; and (ii) follow the guiding principles outlined in the Haida Gwa Natural Resource District Manager Policy: Management Visual Quality Objectives, dated April 17, 2013; and (iii) adjacent to mainline roads incorporate where possible practices such as screening (e.g. leaving non-merchanta trees and vegetation along the roadside), not piling debric close to the roads, prompt planting and ensuring that harvested areas when completed are tidy in appearance.
-1.2 For the purpose of paragraph 1.1 of this strategy, the visual quality polygons are those identified on the FDU map that forms of this FSP.
-Applicable to FDU 1 and FDU 2
+Objective set by government for Visual Resources Subjective set by government for

+Regulation and Objectives Scenic Areas and corresponding Visual Quality Objectives were established (mapping consolidated for TSA and TFLs) on December 22, 2005.
+Result for FDU 1 and FDU 2 The Holder will, when constructing a road or harvesting timber in a scenic area established through GAR s.7(2) on December 22, 2005, do so in a manner consistent with: (a) the established Visual Quality Objective (VQO) for visual quality polygon(s) in a scenic area using good visual design and be assessed at the landform scale; and (b) follow the guiding principles outlined in the Haida Gwaii Natural Resource District Manager Policy: Management of Visual Quality Objectives, dated April 17, 2013; and (c) adjacent to mainline roads incorporate where possible practices such as screening (e.g. leaving non-merchantable trees and vegetation along the roadside), not piling debris close to the roads, prompt planting and ensuring that harvested areas when completed are tidy in appearance.
+(2) For the purpose of section (1) of this strategy, the visual quality polygons are those identified as scenic areas on the FDU map that forms a part of this FSP.

-4.2.9 Objectives set by government for Cultural Resources (FPPR Section 10)
+4.2.9 Objectives set by government for cultural resources (FPPR Section 10)